 The transition guidance proposes an effective date of January 1, 2027 to be applied on a prospective basis for approved, qualifying hedge programs in place on or after the effective date.
 The guidance includes a one-time transition provision for approved qualifying programs that have existing open derivatives with recognized unrealized gains and losses.
 After initial transition, reporting entities are not permitted to retroactively allocate unrealized gains or losses to deferred assets or liabilities.
 The transition provisions do not permit reporting entities to reverse previously recognized realized gains and losses for recognition as deferred assets or deferred liabilities regardless of if the program would have qualified in scope of the statement.

-A one-time transition provision has been included for approved, open qualifying programs to reclassify recognized unrealized gains and losses from derivative fair value changes to deferred assets and deferred liabilities.
+A one-time transition provision has been included for approved, open qualifying programs to reclassify recognized unrealized gains and losses from derivative fair value changes to realized gains and losses in the statement of operations.
 This is proposed to prevent situations in which reporting entities terminate and re-establish derivative programs as of the effective date.
 If the provision was not incorporated, then reporting entities that have previously established programs to allocate realized gains and losses from such hedging derivatives to IMR would be permitted to allocate the realized impacts from termination to IMR for future amortization.
 Reporting entities that had followed guidance in line with SSAP No. 86 and have not historically reclassified realized impacts from non-accounting effective hedging derivatives to the IMR would be at a disadvantage.

-With the transition provision, unrealized gains and losses recognized for approved, qualifying programs would be reclassified as deferred assets and liabilities, with amortization beginning, and the current fair value of the derivative would be established as the amortized cost basis.
+With the transition provision, unrealized gains and losses recognized for approved, qualifying programs would be reclassified as realized gains and losses even though the derivative is still open.
+The reported book/adjusted carrying value of the derivative asset or liability at the date of transition shall then begin amortization to income over the remaining life of the derivative instrument over a period not to exceed 10 years.
+At the time of transition, the current fair value of the derivative would be established as the amortized cost basis.
 With this approach, future fair value fluctuations will not be recognized until derivative termination or removal from a highly effective program.
 At that time, assuming the program still qualified as an effective hedge, the derivative fair value would be recognized as a deferred asset and liability and follow the amortization provisions in the statement.

 The transition guidance is explicit that if there are open programs that will not qualify as an effective hedge under the statement, or for which the company will not elect to apply, then the open derivatives shall continue to be in scope of SSAP No. 86, reported at fair value, with fair value fluctuations reported as unrealized gains or losses.